cbernal2/CTS4000/mysubmission.md

 ![Lyle and Erik Menendez; Jose and Kitty Menendez](fig4.2)

 *<b>Fig 4.2.</b> Lyle and Erik Menendez; Jose and Kitty Menendez.
 Photo: AP Photo/Nick Ut.
-[24]).*
+[23]).*

 </div>

 <br>

 <p>	I find the pictures of the Menendez family used in this article to be compelling (Fig.4.2), as they are completely contrasting.
 The images of the nefarious Jose and Kitty are smiling, and the murderous victims are seen as stern and/or scared.
-Emotionally charged images can stir souls and generate connections that overstep language barriers; they are the universal language and can be interpreted in a myriad of ways, deeming images a valuable method of global communication. <a href="https://www.linkedin.com/pulse/power-visual-storytelling-why-image-speaks-100-times-stronger-emam/" target="_blank">[25]</a> </p>
+Emotionally charged images can stir souls and generate connections that overstep language barriers; they are the universal language and can be interpreted in a myriad of ways, deeming images a valuable method of global communication. <a href="https://www.linkedin.com/pulse/power-visual-storytelling-why-image-speaks-100-times-stronger-emam/" target="_blank">[24]</a> </p>

 <p>Lastly, this article is successful in keeping the pace (<b>#7</b>) of the story flowing.
 Another method of giving the reader a visual break is through the use of photos that weave throughout sections of text.
 Author Jessica Sager maintains the reader’s attention span by spacing out written information and replacing white space with images.
-This has been successful in boosting engagement by lightening the load on the reader's brain. <a href="https://www.imgix.com/blog/beyond-words-the-power-of-images-in-digital storytelling#:~:text=Weaving%20images%20throughout%20your%20content,message%20and%20appreciate%20your%20story." target="_blank">[26]</a></p>
+This has been successful in boosting engagement by lightening the load on the reader's brain. <a href="https://www.imgix.com/blog/beyond-words-the-power-of-images-in-digital storytelling#:~:text=Weaving%20images%20throughout%20your%20content,message%20and%20appreciate%20your%20story." target="_blank">[25]</a></p>

 <p>On the other hand, readers with visual impairments and/or disabilities could find this method of digital storytelling nearly or entirely impossible.
 For example, my personal experience with ADD leaves me finding certain lengthy texts problematic, as my attention span is quite slender.
 Oddly enough, reading text is my favorite method of digital storytelling because I can understand information at my own  speed.
 Whereas other people with the same or varying disabilities find videos to be more favorable towards their attention span and grasp of the story.
-A suggestion for inclusivity would be to include the option to provide an audio recording of the text for individuals to play, listen to, and/or read along with the text. <a href="https://niemanreports.org/audio-articles-are-helping-news-outlets-gain-loyal-audiences/" target="_blank">[27]</a></p>
+A suggestion for inclusivity would be to include the option to provide an audio recording of the text for individuals to play, listen to, and/or read along with the text. <a href="https://niemanreports.org/audio-articles-are-helping-news-outlets-gain-loyal-audiences/" target="_blank">[26]</a></p>

 <br>
 <hr>

 ### References

-1. CBS News.
-“Menendez Brothers: Inside the Notorious Case | 48 Hours.”
-CBS News.
-Accessed October 14, 2025. https://www.cbsnews.com/news/menendez-brothers-inside-the-notorious-case-48-hours/
-.

-2. Menendez Murders.
+1.Menendez Murders.
 “Gallery.”
-Menendez Murders.
 Accessed October 14, 2025. http://menendezmurders.com/gallery
 .

-3. Biography.
+2.Biography.
 “Menendez Brothers Murder Case Facts.”
-Biography.
 Accessed October 14, 2025. https://www.biography.com/crime/menendez-brothers-murder-case-facts
 .

-4. Prezi.
+3.Prezi.
 “The Menendez Brothers.”
-Prezi.
 Accessed October 14, 2025. https://prezi.com/p/w4nux_gebzwq/the-menendez-brothers/
 .

-5. Cultural Detour.
+4.Cultural Detour.
 “10 Dos and Don’ts of Digital Storytelling in Cultural Heritage.”
-Cultural Detour, August 30, 2023. https://www.culturaldetour.eu/en/learn/articles/2023083015560070/10-dos-and-don-ts-of-digital-storytelling-in-cultural-heritage/
+August 30, 2023. https://www.culturaldetour.eu/en/learn/articles/2023083015560070/10-dos-and-don-ts-of-digital-storytelling-in-cultural-heritage/
 .

-6. Prezi.
+5.Prezi.
 “My Mind Animated.”
-Prezi.
 Accessed October 14, 2025. https://prezi.com/p/mgpxyqydu51d/my-mind-animated/
 .

-7. Chron.
+6.Chron.
 “The Importance of Font in Presentations.”
-Chron Small Business.
 Accessed October 14, 2025. https://smallbusiness.chron.com/importance-font-presentation73096.html
 .

-8. PMD Group.
+7.PMD Group.
 “Why Font Matters.”
-PMD Group.
 Accessed October 14, 2025. https://www.pmdgrp.com/why-font-matters/
 .

-9. LinkedIn.
+8.LinkedIn.
 “Designer Secrets: 3 Tips for Using White Space in Your Presentation.”
-LinkedIn.
 Accessed October 14, 2025. https://www.linkedin.com/pulse/designer-secrets-3-tips-using-white-space-your-presentation-funce/
 .

-10. Zeka Graphic.
+9.Zeka Graphic.
 “White Space in Graphic Design.”
-Zeka Graphic.
 Accessed October 14, 2025. https://www.zekagraphic.com/white-space-in-graphicdesign/#google_vignette
 .

-11. OneDay.
+10.OneDay.
 “Why Video Is More Powerful Than Text.”
-OneDay.
 Accessed October 14, 2025. https://www.oneday.com/blog/why-video-is-more-powerful-than-text#:~:text=Text%20Loses%20the%20Video%20vs.&text=To%20that%20point%2C%20researchers%20have,it%20far%20faster%20than%20text
 .

-12. Wistia.
+11.YouTube.
+“Brothers Confess to Murdering Parents—But Are They Innocent?
+(The Menendez Brothers).”
+Accessed October 14, 2025. https://www.youtube.com/watch?v=Pffa1JO-RDs
+.

+12.YouTube.
+“The Infographics Show.”
+Accessed October 14, 2025. https://www.youtube.com/@TheInfographicsShow
+.

+13.Wistia.
 “Optimal Video Length.”
-Wistia.
 Accessed October 14, 2025. https://wistia.com/learn/marketing/optimal-video-length
 .

-13. WebMD.
+14.WebMD.
 “Auditory Processing Disorder.”
-WebMD.
 Accessed October 14, 2025. https://www.webmd.com/brain/auditory-processing-disorder
 .

-14. Adobe.
+15.Adobe.
 “Isometric Art.”
-Adobe.
 Accessed October 14, 2025. https://www.adobe.com/products/photoshop/isometricart.html#:~:text=Isometric%20art%20is%20a%20drawing,illusion%20of%20a%203D%20perspective
 .

-15. Behance.
+16.Behance.
 “Cartoon Low Poly American Dream City Pack.”
-Behance.
 Accessed October 14, 2025. https://www.behance.net/gallery/80528501/Cartoon-Low-Poly-American-Dream-City-Pack
 .

-16. Behance.
+17.Behance.
 “Rocketboy 2018.”
-Behance.
 Accessed October 14, 2025. https://www.behance.net/gallery/68034117/Rocketboy-2018/modules/397788233
 .

-17. StoryCenter.
+18.StoryCenter.
 “StoryCenter.”
-StoryCenter.
 Accessed October 14, 2025. https://www.storycenter.org/
 .

-18. Pearltrees.
+19.Pearltrees.
 “Storytelling for Leaders.”
-Pearltrees.
 Accessed October 14, 2025. https://www.pearltrees.com/clear_focus_solutions/storytelling-for-leaders/id14280124/item146812622
 .

-19. People.
+20.People.
 “Who Were José & Kitty Menendez, Brothers’ Parents?”
-People.
 Accessed October 14, 2025. https://people.com/who-were-jose-kitty-menendez-brothers-parents-8713203
 .

-20. Netflix Tudum.
+21.Netflix Tudum.
 “Monster Season 2: The Lyle and Erik Menendez Story.”
-Netflix Tudum.
 Accessed October 14, 2025. https://www.netflix.com/tudum/articles/monster-season-2-the-lyle-and-erik-menendez-story
 .

-21. Urban Dictionary.
+22.Urban Dictionary.
 “Murderinos.”
-Urban Dictionary.
 Accessed October 14, 2025. https://www.urbandictionary.com/define.php?term=murderinos
 .

-22. YouTube.
-“Video.”
-YouTube.
-Accessed October 14, 2025. https://www.youtube.com/watch?v=Pffa1JO-RDs
-.

-23. MDN Web Docs.
+23.MDN Web Docs.
 “What Are Hyperlinks?”
-MDN Web Docs.
 Accessed October 14, 2025. https://developer.mozilla.org/en-US/docs/Learn_web_development/Howto/Web_mechanics/What_are_hyperlinks
 .

-24. LinkedIn.
+24.LinkedIn.
 “The Power of Visual Storytelling: Why an Image Speaks 100 Times Stronger.”
-LinkedIn.
 Accessed October 14, 2025. https://www.linkedin.com/pulse/power-visual-storytelling-why-image-speaks-100-times-stronger-emam/
 .

-25. Imgix.
+25.Imgix.
 “Beyond Words: The Power of Images in Digital Storytelling.”
-Imgix.
 Accessed October 14, 2025. https://www.imgix.com/blog/beyond-words-the-power-of-images-in-digital%20storytelling#:~:text=Weaving%20images%20throughout%20your%20content,message%20and%20appreciate%20your%20story
 .

-26. Nieman Reports.
+26.Nieman Reports.
 “Audio Articles Are Helping News Outlets Gain Loyal Audiences.”
-Nieman Reports.
 Accessed October 14, 2025. https://niemanreports.org/audio-articles-are-helping-news-outlets-gain-loyal-audiences/